IvanTran-2001/Adv-Prog-Tech-A2/README.md

 Instructions:
 Compilation

+The pdd file is in the "start_up code" folder

 Make sure you are using a G++ compiler or WSL terminal.
 If using the Makefile, simply run: make

-Alternatively, you can compile manually:

-g++ -std=c++14 *.cpp -o ppd

 Running the Program

-Place the executable in the same folder as your stock.dat and coins.dat files.
 Then run:

 ./ppd stock.dat coins.dat

 You can also specify your own stock and coin files (must follow same format):